 The Mayan prediction is the misinterpretation of a handful of damaged pictograms which are disbelieved by archaeologists, disproven by science, and validated only through the unbiblical practice of astrology.
 To believe the Mayans accurately predicted the end of the world is to believe the cosmos has experienced four different creations and that this current world was created in 3114 B.C.—at least one thousand years after the first Mesoamerican calendar was reportedly developed!

 Is it possible that God could have given other cultures prophecies about the end times?
 Yes, but those prophecies would not have directly contradicted Scripture.
 God is not the author of confusion (1 Corinthians 14:33).
-Matthew 24:36 says, "No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father."
+Matthew 24:36 says, "But concerning that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father only."
 "No one" would include pagan cultures.
 Countless predictions concerning the end of the world have come and gone, and, still, people strive to know what God has said we cannot know.

 What is going to happen in the end times?

 What are the signs of the end times?

 What are the Four Horsemen of the Apocalypse?